eadsjr/git-meld/README.md

 For more neat git extensions, check out [the git-commands collection!](https://github.com/git-commands)

 # TODO:
+* Solve: Syncronize with server to preserve history non-locally.
 * More documentation!
 * Test more!
 * Add man pages that install and come up in `git help`